aburi6800/x68k-mzmappy/README.md

 ```

 > If you are using VSCode, you can perform the same operation by executing the task "Make Binary from X-BASIC".
+> Note that if the project exists on a drive in the Windows environment, start VSCode from WSL2, open the target project on a Windows drive under /mnt, and then execute the task.

 - Copy the set of files in the dist directory to the X68000 environment and run it.